Signs and Symptoms

 Mask-like Facies

 A lack of facial expression often with staring eyes and a slightly open mouth.
 Development of mask-like facies can be due to the weakness of facial muscles.
-In children this symptom may present with less facial movements and they may appear less animated than usual.
+In children, this symptom may present with less facial movements and they may appear less animated than usual.
+Symptoms may affect multiple parts of the body.
+Understanding which […]

 Read more